Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Shear-Free NGCs in Minkowski Space

-The `picture' to adopt is that the new $\phi^{\ast}$s are now given in a tetrad defined by the complex light cone (the generalized light cone) with origin on the complex world line.
-(This is obviously formal and physically nonsense, but mathematically quite sound, as the shear-free congruence can be thought of as having its origin on the complex line, $\xi^{a}(\tau)$.)
-From the physical identifications of charge, dipole moments, etc., of Equation~(\ref{ID}), we can obtain the transformation law of these physical quantities.
+The `picture' to adopt is that the new $\phi^{\ast}$s are now given in a tetrad defined by the complex light cone (or generalized light cone) with origin on the complex world line.
+(This is obviously formal and perhaps physically nonsensical, but mathematically quite sound, as the shear-free congruence can be thought of as having its origin on the complex line, $\xi^{a}(\tau)$.)
+From the physical identifications of charge, dipole moments, etc., of Eq.~(\ref{ID}), we can obtain the transformation law of these physical quantities.
 In particular, the $l=1$ harmonic of $\phi_{0}^{0}$, or, equivalently, the complex dipole, transforms as

 where the notation $W|_{i}$ means \textit{extract only} the $l=1$ harmonic from a Clebsch--Gordon expansion of $W$.
-A subtlety and difficulty of this extraction process is explained/clarified below.
+A subtlety and difficulty of this extraction process is here clarified.

-If by some accident the Maxwell field was a complex Li\'{e}nard--Wiechert field, a world line $\xi^{a}(\tau)$ could be chosen so that $\phi_{0}^{\ast 0}=0$.
-However, though this cannot be done in general, the $l=1$ harmonics of $\phi_{0}^{\ast 0}$ can be made to vanish by the appropriate choice of the $\xi^{a}(\tau)$.
-This is the means by which a unique world line is chosen.